EconometricInstitute/feb22012-programming-website/data/week1/3-classes-and-objects.md

 b.add(10);
 System.out.println(a);
 ```
-Since they refer to the same object, an adjustment of b is also applied to a, such that now `[5, 10]` will be printed.
+Since they refer to the same object, an adjustment performed via reference `b` is also visible via reference `a`, such that now `[5, 10]` will be printed.
 This shows a clear distinction between primitive and non-primitive variables.
-Object variables are non-primitive and use pointers.
+Object variables are non-primitive and hold references.
 Primitive variables, however, store data, not references.
 In the following example, the two variables _a_ and _b_ can thus be adjusted separately without impacting each other.

 If an object does not refer to anything at all, the object reference has the special value `null`.
 Another used reference is `this`.
 This reference is used by methods to refer to the object that the method is called on.

+**TODO**: het is wellicht nog mooi iets met memory state diagrams toe te voegen aan deze sectie, of dit stukje daarmee uit te breiden?